Hip Linkchain: Life and career

 He was born in Jackson, Mississippi.
 His stage name was in deference to his father's nickname, Linkchain, which was due to his habit of sporting logging chains around his neck, and the boy's childhood nickname, Hipstick.
 He was inspired by the blues playing of Sonny Boy Williamson II, Elmore James and Little Milton, all of whom Linkchain heard in the Mississippi Delta, before he relocated to Chicago, Illinois, in 1954.
 He was raised in Louise, Mississippi, and picked cotton before his move north.
 Linkchain found regular employment playing blues guitar in the clubs of Chicago throughout the 1950s and 1960s, working at various times with the harmonica players Lester Davenport, Dusty Brown, and Little Willy Foster.

 By 1959, Linkchain had formed his own band, the Chicago Twisters, with Tyrone Davis as frontman.
 Linkchain recorded sporadically, mainly for small independent record labels based in Chicago, and a handful of his singles were released in the 1960s.
 His debut album, Change My Blues, with Pinetop Perkins (piano), Rich Kirch (guitar), Right Hand Frank Bandy (bass) and Fred Grady (drums), was released by the small Teardrop Records in 1983.

-Linkchain died of mesothelioma cancer, on February 13, 1989, in Chicago

 His best-known album, Airbusters, was originally released by the Netherlands-based label Black Magic in 1988, not long before he died.
 It was later reissued by Evidence Records.

+Linkchain died of mesothelioma cancer, on February 13, 1989, in Chicago.
+In 2013 the Killer Blues Project placed a headstone for Linkchain (Willie Richard) at Restvale cemetery in Alsip, Illinois.